 - 3.3.7: Accessible Authentication

-If there is a cognitive test to prove you are human (e.g., Captcha), there needs to be an alternative way to authenticate that does not require a cognitive test (e.g., 2-factor authentication).
+If there is a cognitive test to login (e.g., memorizing a username and password), there needs to be an alternative way to authenticate that does not require a cognitive test (e.g., copy and paste function is permitted).

 - 3.3.8: Redundant Entry